My Weight Story

 Soon I was appearing on Good Morning America and the ABC Nightly News, in feature stories in Glamour, Newsweek and National Geographic, and writing articles in nutrition and health journals.

-My most recent book, Body Respect: What Conventional Health Books Get Wrong, Leave Out, or Just Fail to Understand about Weight, co-authored with Lucy Aphramor, kept momentum building, and is highly acclaimed for changing the way we think about weight world-wide.
+My second book, Body Respect: What Conventional Health Books Get Wrong, Leave Out, or Just Fail to Understand about Weight, co-authored with Lucy Aphramor, kept momentum building, and is highly acclaimed for changing the way we think about weight world-wide.

 MY MISSION TO HELP YOU